mkromkamp/rescheduler-lite/README.md

 All interaction with rescheduler-lite is done through its API.

-For now the API docs can be access when running the application on; http://localhost:5000/swagger
+API docs can be access when running on `/api/docs`, when running the docker-compose http://localhost:8080/api/docs

 # Deployment